 I regularly see the term dormant company used incorrectly.
-In my experience the term is widely misused and misunderstood.

 “Can I declare my company dormant?”

 “I have a few transactions but want to file dormant accounts”

 Unfortunately the term “dormant” is often misused and perhaps misunderstood.